****/**** Image A Sound A Extras A+

-There are several big laugh lines in the film, though it took me at least three viewings to find humour in it.
+There are several big laugh lines, though it took me at least three viewings to find humour in the film.
 And when it does strike me as funny now, it makes me feel slightly manic--hysterical, sour.
 My favourite laugh is when Becky (Tracy Arnold) says they should call the police following a particularly grisly series of events, and Henry (Michael Rooker) replies, off-camera, "I don't think that would be a good idea."
 Another good one is when, after Becky tells Henry she loves him, he drones, inflectionless, "I guess I love you, too."
 There's also the entire sequence in which Henry explains how the key to getting away with murder is varying your tactics and his buddy, Otis (Tom Towles), requires some subtle clarification.
 The timing is impeccable, and the cast, for all the praise Rooker gets, is underestimated for their attention to detail.

 Otis, on further reflection, has as much an interest in Henry as a potential sexual partner as does his sister, poor Becky, who asks Henry if it's true that he murdered his mother and receives three separate responses in the course of one conversation--not as to whether he has (he's pretty sure he did), but how he did it.
 It's a neat inversion of the romantic-comedy trope of the "getting to know you" chat and the planting of the seed for temporary separation before the inevitable joyful reunion.
 "But I thought you said you stabbed her," Becky asks incredulously.
 "Oh yeah," Henry says, rapture in his eyes.
 When he talks about his whore mother making him watch, it has the exact cadence of H.I.'s cellmate in Raising Arizona talking about eating sand.
 To her credit, Becky falls in love with Henry anyway.
 Substitute George Clooney and Julia Roberts and suddenly you have one of the Coen Brothers' pitch-black comedies about the tragedy of being human.